 Yes, yes, yes: here we are in Wordsworth Country!
 It makes me want to read The Prelude: I hope some kind soul will buy me a copy for Christmas.
-The wedding was delightful, and the 7hr drive tolerable, though we stayed in a pub called the Swinside Inn which I cannot recommend for two reasons:
+The wedding was delightful, and the 7hr drive tolerable, though we stayed in a pub called the Swinside Inn which I cannot recommend for two reasons: a) it was shit b) they turn the central heating off at 10pm.

 I wanted ear muffs and some kind of nose-warming device!
 I had to buy a cumbrian jumper to keep me warm during the night.